That’s why anti-cellulite creams haven’t worked for you

-If you’ve tried many anti-cellulite creams and they haven’t worked for you, don’t despair.
-Here we explain why and what to do to improve orange peel skin.
-And to know how to reduce cellulite it is essential to understand how it is formed.
+If you’ve tried a lot of anti-cellulite creams and they haven’t worked, don’t despair.
+Here we explain what orange-peel skin is and how to improve it.
+Understanding how cellulite forms is crucial to know how to reduce it.

-The skin is made up of three layers, one on top of the other.
-From outermost to innermost, they are the epidermis, dermis, and hypodermis.
-The dermis rests on the hypodermis and is attached to it by columns made of collagen.
-Just like the stone columns that support the roof of Roman buildings.Cellulite originates in the hypodermis and one of its consequences is that the pillars on which the immediate upper layer is supported, the dermis, begin to lose elasticity.
-The collagen columns are becoming more rigid and some of them begin to contract, pulling the dermis downwards.
-This is the cause of the orange peel appearance on the surface of the skin.
+Skin consists of three layers, one on top of the other.
+They are the epidermis (the outermost layer), the dermis, and the hypodermis (the innermost layer).
+The dermis lies on the hypodermis, and it is joined to it by supporting structures made of collagen fibers.
+They’re similar to the stone columns supporting the roof of Roman constructions.Cellulite starts in the hypodermis and one of its consequences is that these “columns” supporting the layer immediately above it, the dermis, start to lose elasticity.
+The collagen fibers become increasingly rigid and some of them start to contract, pulling the dermis downwards.
+That’s why orange-peel skin appears on the surface of your skin.

-A circulation problem causes the columns that support the dermis to stretch and contract, pushing the skin up in some places and pulling it down in others.
-This is what causes the orange peel appearance.
+A circulation problem makes these “columns” supporting the dermis stretch and contract, pushing the skin upwards at some points and pulling it down at others.
+That’s what causes the appearance of orange-peel skin.

-Now we explain how to know if a cream is going to work for you or not.
-Doctors classify cellulite in grades.
-This is what is called the Müller scale.
+Now we’ll explain how you can tell whether a cream will have any effect on you or not.
+Doctors classify cellulite into grades.
+It’s called the Müller scale.

-Grade 1: You don't see dimples but if you squeeze the skin, dimples appear.
+Grade 1: You cannot see any dimples, but if your press your skin, the dimples appear.

-Grade 2: You see dimples standing up, but not lying down.
+Grade 2: You can see dimples standing up, but not lying down.

-Grade 3: You see dimples standing up and also lying down.
+Grade 3: You can see dimples standing up and also lying down.

-Now that you know how to evaluate the degree of cellulite, we tell you what no one has told you: only degrees 1 and 2 can be improved with creams.
-Grade 3 implies that the collagen fibers, that is, the columns that support the dermis, are too rigid for a cream to have an effect.
-In this case, it is advisable to go to a professional.
-There are very effective techniques to improve this degree of cellulite.
+Now you know how to assess your cellulite grade, we’ll tell you something that no one has ever told you: creams can only improve grades 1 and 2.
+Grade 3 means that the collagen fibers, in other words the structures supporting the dermis, are too rigid for a cream to have any effect on them.
+In this case, you should see a professional.
+There are highly effective techniques for improving this grade of cellulite.

-The first is to firm up the dermis.
-If the dermis becomes harder, firmer, it will be more resistant to the deformations it suffers from the "pull" and "push" of the columns that join it to the hypodermis.
+The first is to firm the dermis.
+If the dermis becomes harder and firmer, it will be more resistant to the deformations resulting from the “push” and “pull” of the supporting structures joining it to the hypodermis.

-During adolescence, it is often necessary to tighten the skin to see cellulite.
-This is because the dermis is so firm that cellulite cannot deform it.
-Over the years, this firmness decreases and then the orange peel is observed without having to press.
+During adolescence, you usually have to press your skin to notice cellulite.
+That’s because the dermis is so firm that cellulite cannot deform it.
+As years go by, that firmness decreases and then you can see orange-peel skin without having to press.

-By reaffirming the skin we achieve a visible effect on the orange peel.
-This is the mechanism by which we combat cellulite on Endor.
+By firming skin, we achieve a visible effect on the appearance of orange-peel skin.
+This is the mechanism we use to combat cellulite at Endor.

-In the following image you can see how our molecule is capable of firming the dermis.
-It is an ultrasound performed at the Teknon Medical Center on a volunteer after using Essential Anticellulite Cream for 28 days.
+The image below shows you how our molecule can firm the dermis.
+This is an ultrasound taken at the Teknon Medical Center of a volunteer after she’d been using Essential Anti-cellulite Cream for 28 days.

-The skin has been refilled.
-And that has reduced cellulite by 30%.
+The skin has plumped up.
+And this has reduced her cellulite by 30%.

-By firming the dermis with creams we make it more resistant to deformations that cause the orange peel appearance.
+By firming the dermis with creams, it becomes more resistant to the deformations that cause the orange-peel appearance.

-The second way is to work on the underlying vascular problem.
-The hypodermis is inaccessible to creams.
-You have to reach it from the inside and the most effective way to do it is through healthy habits.
+The second is working on the underlying vascular problem.
+Creams cannot reach the hypodermis.
+It has to be accessed from the inside and the most effective way of doing this is with healthy habits.

-A healthy and balanced diet, rich in fresh foods, vegetables, fruits and whole grains helps to improve circulation.
-The same as avoiding fatty foods, red meat and completely harmful habits such as tobacco.
+A healthy, balanced diet rich in fresh food, vegetables, fruit, and whole grains helps improve your circulation.
+So does avoiding fatty foods, red meat, and harmful habits like smoking.

-Another essential element for maintaining good circulation is physical exercise and avoiding an excessively sedentary lifestyle.
+Another essential factor to maintain good circulation is physical exercise and avoiding an excessively sedentary life.

-The conclusion is that a healthy lifestyle throughout the year, not only when the good weather approaches, the use of an anti-cellulite cream capable of firming the dermis used regularly, and as long as your degree of cellulite is 1 or 2, they can make a dramatic change in months.
+The conclusion is that a healthy lifestyle throughout the year, not just when the weather’s good, regular use of an anti-cellulite cream capable of firming your dermis, as long as your cellulite grade is 1 or 2, can lead to a spectacular change in months.